vul337/mono/ReadMe.md

 # mono: Is Your Vulnerability Dataset Truly Clean?
 Exposing and Trapping Undecidable Patches

 This document describes the artifacts accompanying our paper: "mono: Is Your Vulnerability Dataset Truly Clean?
-Exposing and Trapping Undecidable Patches".
+Exposing and Trapping Undecidable Patches". mono represents **M**ulti-agent **O**perated **N**oise **O**utfilter.
 The artifacts are organized in the following directories:

 ## `mono`